Mettwasser/ValoAPY/README.md

 Note that there might be some bugs, if you spot one, I am more than happy to fix it

 # Please Note
-This package is nowhere near perfect and I needed quite some help to achieve all of this.
+This package is nowhere near perfect.
 I even had a lot of trouble just uploading the package to testpypi.. so please don't have your expectations too high.
 I am still somewhat a beginner when it comes to things like API Wrappers with the big scope on classes.
 This is my first bigger project I am willing to improve and put a lot of time and effort into.